kjxlau/primerdesign/README.md

 (3) Filename to save in .fasta format.
 Users will need to then align the file using either clustalW or mafft multiple sequence aligment programs to generate an aligned sequence fasta file.

+Label the fasta header of the file with the target strain name, so that Step2_FindConsensusSeq.py can identify which sequences to look at to shortlist primer sequences.

 <br />

 **Step2_FindConsensusSeq.py:**